vuestorefront/vue-storefront/packages/docs/integrate/custom-integration.md

 module.exports = { createApiClient };
 ```

-The `setup` function is crucial here because this is where we create our `axios` client.
-It receives `baseURL` we had specified in `middleware.config.js` and will be used by API methods located in `/integrations/jsonplaceholder/src/api.js`.
+The `setup` function is crucial because it's where we create our `axios` client.
+It receives the `baseURL` we specified in `middleware.config.js` and will be used by API methods in `/integrations/jsonplaceholder/src/api.js`.
 Let's create the file as the next step of this tutorial.

 ## Creating API methods

-Your integration with [JSON Placeholder Free Fake API](https://jsonplaceholder.typicode.com/) will consist of a single `searchTodos` API method responsible for fetching [todos](https://jsonplaceholder.typicode.com/todos).
-Create the `/integrations/jsonplaceholder/src/api.js` and add the method code there:
+This example integration will have a single `searchTodos` API method that fetches [todos](https://jsonplaceholder.typicode.com/todos).
+Create a `/integrations/jsonplaceholder/src/api.js` file and add the method code there:

 ```jsx
 // integrations/jsonplaceholder/src/api.js